Permanent leakage current

 RCCBs can trip starting from a current as low as half the nominal value by standard requirements.
 We do assume an effective tripping threshold of about 20mA (also a very common situation).
 The tripping level is just 3mA above the permanent leakage current thus the margin is about a merely 3mA!

-Futhermore must be consider that the actual threshold may change slightly over the time and environmental conditions such as temperatura, humidity and voltage.
+Futhermore must be considered that the actual threshold may change slightly over the time and environmental conditions such as temperatura, humidity and voltage.
 A margin of just 3mA does not ensure that the threshold could not be exceded under certain unfavorable conditions.

 The initial leakeage current of 17mA can be lowered to just 7mA by adding a B-Stop configured to inject an anti-capacitive current of 10mA.